Ryan ten Doeschate

-Ryan Neil ten Doeschate ([tɛn ˈdusxaːtə]; born 30 June 1980) is a former Dutch–South African cricketer who played for the Netherlands national cricket team in One Day International (ODI) and Twenty20 International (T20I) cricket.
+Ryan Neil ten Doeschate ([tɛn ˈdusxaːtə]; born 30 June 1980) is a Dutch cricket coach and former cricketer.
+He is currently one of the assistant coaches of Indian men’s cricket team.
+Born in South Africa, he played for the Netherlands national cricket team in One Day International (ODI) and Twenty20 International (T20I) cricket.
 Ten Doeschate was named ICC Associate Player of the Year on a record three occasions, in 2008, 2010, and 2011.

 Born and raised in South Africa, ten Doeschate signed with Essex County Cricket Club in England for the 2003 English season, qualifying through his Dutch citizenship as a domestic player.
 A right-handed all-rounder, he first represented the Dutch national team in the 2005 ICC Trophy, and played a number of tournaments for the side, including the 2009 World Twenty20 and 2011 World Cup.
 At the latter tournament, ten Doeschate scored 119 runs against England, the first ODI century by a Dutch player against a full member of the ICC.

 At domestic level, ten Doeschate first established himself as a regular for Essex during the 2006 season, and was named the team's limited-overs captain for the 2014 season.
-He has played for a number of professional Twenty20 sides in other countries, including franchises in Australia's Big Bash, the Bangladesh Premier League, the Indian Premier League and in New Zealand, South Africa and Zimbabwe.
+He played for a number of professional Twenty20 sides in other countries, including franchises in Australia's Big Bash, the Bangladesh Premier League, the Indian Premier League and in New Zealand, South Africa and Zimbabwe.

 In September 2021, ten Doeschate announced that he would retire from professional cricket at the end of 2021.
 He played his final international against Namibia on 20 October 2021 during the group match in 2021 ICC Men's T20 World Cup.
 In December 2021 he was appointed as Kent County Cricket Club's batting coach.
-In November 2022, he was appointed as the fielding coach of Kolkata Knight Riders.
+In November 2022, he was appointed as the fielding coach of Kolkata Knight Riders in the Indian Premier League.
+In July 2024, he was appointed as one of the assistant coaches of the India men's cricket team.

-Early career
+Early life and education

-He matriculated at Fairbairn College in Goodwood, near Cape Town in 1998.
-While at school, he excelled at both rugby and cricket.
+Ten Doeschate was born on 30 June 1980 in Port Elizabeth, South Africa.
+He is the son of Ingrid and Boudewyn ten Doeschate; his father was originally from the Dutch city of Zwolle.
+He attended high school at Fairbairn College and went on to attend the University of Cape Town, where he captained the cricket team.